Fort Sill Army Community Service marks 59th birthday with festive bash

 |0

-This work, Fort Sill Army Community Service marks 59th birthday with festive bash [Image 2 of 2], by Chris Gardner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Sill Army Community Service marks 59th birthday with festive bash, by Chris Gardner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.